SSPFusion: A Semantic Structure-Preserving Approach for Infrared and Visible Image Fusion: Experimental Results and Discussions

+Among the six metrics, MI quantifies the information amount of the fused image that has been preserved from multi-modality input images.
+SF and AG measure the textural/gradient information amount of the fused image from two different statistical views.
+Qabf utilizes local metrics to estimate the degree to which edge information from the input image is represented in the fused image.
+VIF evaluates image quality based on its fidelity, which determines whether an image is visually friendly.
+SSIM comprehensively measures the correlation loss, contrast, brightness, and other aspects between the fused image and the multimodal input images.
+In our works, SSIM is computed here as the average of the structural similarity measurements~\citep{SSIM} between each input image and the resultant fusion image.
+Note that for all six metrics, a higher value indicates better quality.

-We use three popular benchmarks, i.e., MSRS, M$^3$FD and RoadScene, to verify the efficacy of our image fusion model.
+\textbf{Dataset and implementation details}.
+We use three popular benchmarks, i.e., MSRS, RoadScene, and M$3$FD, to verify the efficacy of our image fusion model.
 Specifically, MSRS dataset is used to train (1083 pairs) and test (361 pairs) our model, and RoadScene (60 pairs) is used for validation.
 To further verify the generalization ability of our model, we directly exploit it to fuse images of the RoadScene (70 pairs) and M$3$FD (20 pairs) datasets.
-Our model is trained on a computer platform with two NVIDIA RTX 3090 GPUs for 300 epochs, and size of input images is set to 256$\times$256.
+We use a two-stage training scheme inspired by~\citep{RFN-Nest}.
+In the stage of obtaining ground-truth structure, our model is trained on a computer platform with two NVIDIA RTX 3090 GPUs for 50 epochs, and the size of input images is set to 256$\times$256.
 Adam optimizer is used to optimize parameters of our model with momentum terms of $\beta_1$=0.9 and $\beta_2$=0.999.
 The initial learning rate is 2e-4 and decreased by the cosine annealing delay.
-Obtained the structure map is pretrained in the same way, and it is only trained for 50 epochs.
-In all experiments, $N$, $\alpha$, and $\varepsilon$ are set to $3$, $1/100$, and $1$, respectively.
+In the fusion stage, the fused image is generated to be trained in the same way, and it is only trained for 300 epochs.
+In all experiments, $N$, $\alpha$, $\beta$, and $\varepsilon$ are set to $3$, $1$, $1$, and $1/1000$, respectively.